kokkos/kokkos-core-wiki/Iterators.md

 ### Description

 Swaps the values of the elements the given iterators are pointing to.

 ### Parameters and Requirements

 - `first, last`: iterators to swap

 ### Notes

-For now, no execution space argument needs to be passed because the operation is performed in the default execution space.
+Currently, the API does not have an execution space parameter because the operation is performed in the *default execution space*.
-Also, nota that this operation fences the default execution space.
+The operation fences the default execution space.

 ### Return